Shemini (parashah): Leviticus chapter 9

-A Baraita taught that in the Inauguration of the Tabernacle, Aaron removed himself for seven days and then officiated for one day.
-Throughout the seven days, Moses transmitted to Aaron the Torah's guidelines to train Aaron in the service.
+A baraita taught that in the Inauguration of the Tabernacle, Aaron removed himself for seven days and then officiated for one day.
+Throughout the seven days, Moses transmitted the Torah's guidelines to Aaron to train Aaron in the service.
 Following this example, in subsequent generations, the High Priest removed himself for seven days before Yom Kippur to officiate for one day.
-And two scholars of the disciples of Moses (thus excluding the Sadducees) transmitted the Torah's guidelines to the High Priest throughout the seven days to train him in the service.
+Two scholars of the disciples of Moses (thus excluding the Sadducees) transmitted the Torah's guidelines to the High Priest throughout the seven days to train him in the service.